 During late afternoon or evening light, aim your camera toward Park Avenue, the Courthouse Towers, the Petrified Dunes, Balanced Rock, the Garden of Eden, North and South Windows, Delicate Arch, the Fiery Furnace (permit required), Skyline Arch, the fins in Devils Garden, and Tower Arch.

-Remember, the landscape in the desert is very fragile.
+Remember, the landscape in the canyon country is very fragile.
 Avoid stepping off the trails or away from pullouts — you will damage the biological soil crust, which is actually a living surface and very important to the ecology of this desert environment.